seanlnge/multyx/README.md

 A [`MultyxTeam`](#multyxteam) is at its core a list of [`Client`](#client) classes representing all clients that are part of that team, along with a [`MultyxObject`](#multyxobject) describing the shared data of that team.
 This [`MultyxObject`](#multyxobject) is public to all clients that are within the team, and by default has the ability to be edited by any [`Client`](#client) in the team, though this can be disabled.

 In Multyx, clients do not interact with each other.
 The [`MultyxTeam`](#multyxteam) class is the only way to share state between clients, as Client1 cannot edit the state of Client2.
 There is a difference, however, between being able to edit state, and being able to view it.
 This is achieved by making a [`MultyxItem`](#multyxitem) public to a specified MultyxTeam.

+Because a MultyxTeam is an Agent, all properties and methods that are a part of Agent are also valid inside MultyxTeam.

 Using the `multyx.all` team that gets provided natively by the [`MultyxServer`](#multyxserver) class, clients can share data to anyone connected to the server.